 Anxiety can also control behaviors.
 The obsessive-compulsive disorder is a disorder characterized by a lack of control over impulses, where a person "must" perform some action/compulsion to get rid of their anxious thought.
 There are several examples of ways that impulsivity is caused by anxiety, even though anxiety, in general, is thought of as an overly cautious condition.

 Impulsivity as a Cause

 It's also important to remember that impulsivity can be a cause of anxiety as well.
 Those that are too quick to perform behaviors and activities without thoroughly thinking them through could be contributing to their own anxiety development.

 Those with bipolar disorder often suffer from mania where impulsivity is rampant.
 Those with mania may be sexually or behaviorally impulsive and end up with regrets that increase future anxiety.

 But it's not just mania either.
 Sometimes impulsivity is more subtle.
 For example, drinking alcohol in excess on a whim because your friends asked you to go at the last minute even though you work the next day is an example of an impulsive decision that ultimately can cause more anxiety in your life.

 Impulsivity is not inherently bad.
 There are countless examples of impulsive decisions (starting a business, going on a trail you've never seen before on a hike, etc.) that can have a great payoff and bring happiness into your life.
 But when your impulsivity starts to cause distress, that's when it's clear it has become a genuine problem.

 How to Control Anxiety Impulsivity

 Distressing impulsivity is something that does need to be controlled in its own way, especially if it causes anxiety.
 Luckily some of the strategies for controlling that impulsivity are also valuable for anxiety.
 These include:

-- Exercise Burning off energy isn't necessarily a perfect cure your impulsivity, but less energy means less desire to utilize energy negatively.
+- Exercise Burning off energy isn't necessarily a perfect cure for your impulsivity, but less energy means less desire to utilize energy negatively.
 Often it's an excess of energy that creates this need to be active, and so exercising can be valuable.